tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 To understand how we determine which verse to sing next, we turn to the entry point, `song/0`, and its usage of `verse/1`.
 Looking at `verse/1` the current `number` is how we determine the verse to sing.
 In `song/0` we iterate through the verses starting with the high number (99) and ending with the low number (0).
 This means the next verse will be `number - 1`.

-As the name suggests, pattern matching has allowed us to easily identify common patterns in our solution.
-With a surface-level review of our solution, we have recognized how 99 Bottles is sungl, and the similarities and differences between verses.
+As the name suggests, pattern matching has allowed us to recognize common patterns in our code.
+As a result, with a surface-level review of our solution, we have identified how our 99 Bottles solution works.

 ## A caveat